LineageOS/lineage_wiki/_includes/templates/recovery_install_heimdall.md

     Accept the disclaimer, then insert the USB cable into the device.
 4. On the computer, open a command prompt (on Windows) or terminal (on Linux or macOS) window in the directory the recovery image is located, and type:

-        heimdall flash --RECOVERY recovery.img --no-reboot
+        heimdall flash --RECOVERY twrp-x.x.x-x-{{ site.data.devices[page.device].codename }}.img --no-reboot

-    {% include tip.html content="The file may not be named identically to what's in this command.
+    {% include tip.html content="The file may not be named identically to what's in this command, so adjust accordingly.
 If the file is wrapped in a zip or tar file, extract the file first, because Heimdall isn't going to do it for you." %}
 5. A blue transfer bar will appear on the device showing the recovery being transferred.
 6. Unplug the USB cable from your device.
 7. Manually reboot into recovery: